tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : The non-empty name of the client-facing server, i.e., the entity trusted to update the ECH configuration.
 This is used to correct misconfigured clients, as described in {{handle-server-response}}.
 Clients MUST ignore any `ECHConfig` structure with a `public_name` that fails validation.
-To validate, the client parses a dot-separated sequence of NR-LDH labels and A-labels, as defined in {{RFC5890}}, Section 2.3.2.1.
-Validation fails if the first or last character is a dot.
+To validate, the client first attempts to parse `public_name` as an ASCII string containing only an "IPv4address", with syntax defined in {{RFC3986}}, Section 3.2.2.
+Validation fails if the "IPv4address" parse succeeds.
+Next, the client attempts to parse a dot-separated sequence of NR-LDH labels and A-labels, as defined in {{RFC5890}}, Section 2.3.2.1.
+Validation fails if this parse fails, or if the first or last character of `public_name` is a dot.
 Note that any `public_name` that passes this validation step is also a valid `HostName`, as defined in {{RFC6066}}, Section 3.

 extensions
 : A list of extensions that the client must take into consideration when